 North Carolina Aquarium on Roanoke Island

-The North Carolina Aquarium on Roanoke Island is a 68,000-square-foot (6,300 m2) facility where visitors can explore NC's wildlife through several exhibits, each dedicated to unique ecosystem that exists in the state.
-One exhibit houses the largest collection of sharks in the state, as well as many other fish species.
-Another exhibit features alligators, turtles, fish, and river otters.
+The North Carolina Aquarium on Roanoke Island is a 68,000-square-foot (6,300 m2) facility where visitors can explore NC's wildlife through several exhibits, each dedicated to a unique ecosystem of the state.
+While one exhibit houses the largest collection of sharks in the state along with many other fish species, another one features alligators, turtles, fish, and river otters.
 More courageous ones can touch a stingray, a white-spotted bamboo shark, or a sea star in another exhibit appropriately called Close Encounters.

 Pea Island National Wildlife Refuge